-The purpose of the five portfolios defined in Section 7.2 (collectively "the Fund") is to pay the liabilities of the Corporation as they come due and to provide investment income from interest, dividends and capital gains that will assist in stabilizing premiums payable by policyholders, in that order.
+The purpose of the five portfolios defined in Section 7.2 (collectively "the Fund") is to pay the liabilities of the Corporation as they come due and to provide investment income from interest, dividends and capital gains that will assist in minimizing stabilizing premiums payable by policyholders, in that order.

-The Corporation must maintain significant long and short-term investment funds to ensure satisfaction of its obligations to claimants.
-These assets must be managed in a manner which will maximize investment returns for an appropriate level of risk.
+The Corporation must maintain significant long and short-term investment funds (the "Fund") to ensure satisfaction of its obligations to claimants.
+These assets must be managed in a manner which will maximize investment returns while minimizing risk in an overall portfolio context on appropriate level of risk.
 The Fund must also have sufficient liquidity to address all funding needs of the Corporation as they arise.